qqqlab/DALI-Lighting-Interface/README.md

 # DALI-arduino
 DALI LED Lighting Interface.
 Control LED Drivers with a microcontroller.

-Core code in qqqDali.cpp and qqqDali.h does not depend on Arduino, can be used in any C++ project copying qqqDali_ATMega328.h by adding hardware specific code.
+The code in qqqDali.cpp and qqqDali.h does not depend on Arduino, can be used in any C++ project by copying qqqDali_ATMega328.h and adding hardware specific code for a periodic interrupt and pin change interrupt.

 Examples for Arduino ATMEGA328 included:
 - Dimmer: Dims all lamps up and down